kushaldas/pym/docs/virtualenv.rst

 Virtualenv
 ==========

-Virtual Python Environment builder or virtualenv is a tool which will help you to install different versions of python modules in a local directory using which you can develop and test your code without requiring to install everything systemwide.
+Virtual Python Environment builder or virtualenv is a tool which will help you to install different versions of Python modules in a local directory using which you can develop and test your code without requiring to install everything systemwide.

 Installation
 ============